Waiting List

 - Stereotypes of High- and Low-Skilled Immigrants to Canada: Evidence from an Online Pilot Study - Vincent Hopkins, UBC; Andrea Lawlor, McMaster University and Mireille Paquet, Concordia University

 Survey research shows, across diverse contexts, that citizens tend to prefer skilled migrants.
-But What comes to mind when voters think about immigrant skill levels?
+But what comes to mind when voters think about immigrant skill levels?
 Which stereotypes predominate?
 We report on an online pilot survey (N=2,422) that asks respondents to think about differential skilled immigrant groups and collects open-ended text responses.
 We use a Large Language Model (LLM) to measure the sentiment of text responses (positive-negative) and use LLM to measure the prevalence of stereotypes in the open-ended survey responses.

 - Liking and Disliking the Major US Political Parties: Understanding the Viewpoints of Asian American and Latino Voters – Jongwoo Jeong, Political Science, Georgia State University